West Virginia Law Review

 different.
 Additionally, some jurisdictions - like the

-motive entirely.
-[FN79] Below this Article will discuss the
+Below this Article will discuss the different language

 1. Objective-View-of-Motive Standard